UPS-Workhorse electric van deal shows progress on charging costs

 Utility regulations are an obstacle.
 The United States lacks national standards for recovering the costs of electric-vehicle charging infrastructure.

-For Tesla’s “Semi” big rig - far larger than a delivery van - customers such as PepsiCo Inc (PEP.O), Anheuser-Busch Inbev (ABI.BR) and UPS plan to build their own charging stations.
+For Tesla’s “Semi” big rig - far larger than a delivery van - customers such as PepsiCo Inc, Anheuser-Busch Inbev and UPS plan to build their own charging stations.

 Reporting by Nick Carey; Editing by Lisa Shumaker